-Ben is a best-selling author, broadcaster, medical doctor and academic who specialises in unpicking dodgy scientific claims from drug companies, newspapers, government reports, PR people and quacks.
-Unpicking bad science is the best way to explain good science.
+Ben is a best-selling author, broadcaster, campaigner, medical doctor and academic who specialises in unpicking the misuse of science and statistics by journalists, politicians, quacks, drug companies, and more.

-Ben has written the weekly Bad Science column in the Guardian since 2003.
+Ben wrote the weekly Bad Science column in the Guardian for a decade.
 It’s archived on this site along with blogposts, columns for the British Medical Journal, academic papers, government reports, lectures, radio shows, and more.

 There are lots of clips of Ben on telly here, and a talk at TEDGlobal here.
 He has made various documentaries for BBC Radio 4 and The World Service on science, libel, policy, and epidemiology: The Placebo Effect is a two-part series, The Rise of the Lifestyle Nutritionists is another.
 He’s appeared on the Today programme lots of times, QI, Any Questions, Newsnight, Start The Week, The Now Show, Loose Ends, PM, Quote Unquote, Watchdog, and various other things.
 In the US he’s been on shows such as On The Media and Radiolab.
-You can find plenty of it if you dig around on the site, along with lectures, podcast interviews, maybe start here.
+You can find plenty of this if you dig around on the site, along with lectures, podcast interviews, maybe start here.

-He has toured theatres and rock venues and given over 300 talks in the past 5 years, from comedy clubs and music festivals to universities and schools, from various government departments to the Hammersmith Apollo, and various government departments.
-You can book him for after dinner speaking by emailing email@example.com.
+He has toured theatres and rock venues and given over 300 talks in the past 5 years, from comedy clubs and music festivals to universities and schools, from various government departments to the Hammersmith Apollo, lecturing regularly to audiences of thousands.
+You can book him for lectures by emailing email@example.com.

 He’s received lots of awards for writing, and a few honorary doctorates.

-For books and journalism, or if you need high resolution photos for media please contact: Sarah Ballard through Zoe Ross email@example.com
+For books and journalism, or if you need high resolution photos for media please use the ones below or contact: EKeren@unitedagents.co.uk

 I do talks on the misuse of science and statistics in medicine, business, journalism, government, and more.
 They are funny and informative, depending on whether it’s after dinner or the beginning of the day, kids, adults, or people in suits.
 This cross-subsidises my other work, so you can feel the warm glow of helping to get good things done by booking me through email@example.com and EKeren@unitedagents.co.uk

 Here is my TED talk.
 I am also capable of speaking at normal speeds.